 This document is part of the STANAG 5066 Application Protocol (S5066-APP) series.
 The complete set of documents in the series are:

 The (red side) SIS server needs to flow control its clients in line with the black side STANAG 5066 server.
-So, flow control needs to be communicated red to black side.
+So, flow control needs to be communicated black to red side.

 This section shows by example a set of XML messages to be sent from black to red.